-Our power supply business began in fiscal 2002 and contributes to the stable supply of electricity for the region.
+Our power supply business began in fiscal 2002 and contributes to the stable supply of electricity in the region.

 We are also currently pursuing plans to construct additional plants.

 We are constructing a 1.25 million kW power station on land adjacent to the Moka Plant in Tochigi Prefecture.
 A contract for power and gas supply was formed with Tokyo Gas Co., Ltd. in September 2014, with plans to begin operation of the No. 1 unit in the second half of 2019 and the No. 2 unit in the first half of 2020.
 The power plant will receive city gas from Tokyo Gas, which it will utilize as fuel for the state-of-the-art GTCC systems, offering one of the highest levels of generation efficiency in Japan.
 As Japan’s first full-scale inland thermal power station, we believe the power plant will help contribute to a stronger energy infrastructure through dispersed generation and regional development.

-Upstream operations at Kobe Works are scheduled to end in 2017.
-As a result, we are pursuing plans to construct a 1.3 million kW power station on the site of the works' blast furnace.
-A contract for power delivery was formed with The Kansai Electric Power Co., Inc. on March 2015.
-Environmental assessments are currently underway, with plans to begin operation of the first of two plants in fiscal 2021 and the No.4 unit in fiscal 2022.
+After shutting down upstream operations at Kobe Works in 2017, we are now constructing a 1.3 million kW power station on the site of the Works' blast furnace.
+A contract for power delivery was formed with The Kansai Electric Power Co., Inc. in March 2015.
+We are aiming to start up the No.3 unit in fiscal 2021 and the No.4 unit in fiscal 2022.
 The new power station will feature cutting-edge, ultra-supercritical generating equipment.
 As an urban power station, it will also feature advanced environmental equipment of the highest standards suitable for the location.

 |Power plant||Fuel||Capacity||Generation method||Commencement of supply|